Jelly-RDF/cli/README.md

 And use the `--debug` option to get more information about any exceptions you encounter.

-## Alternative installation
+## Alternative: JAR builds

-If for some reason the binaries wouldn't work for you, you can use the JAR build.
-The build runs on any platform, as long as you have Java (min. version 17).
+If for some reason the binaries wouldn't work for you, or you want to get better performance for large files (see *Performance considerations* below), you can use the JAR build.
+This build runs on any platform, as long as you have Java (min. version 17).
 Go to the **[releases page](https://github.com/Jelly-RDF/cli/releases/latest)** and download the `jelly-cli.jar` file.
 Then, run it like so:

 ```shell
 java -jar jelly-cli.jar --help
 ```

-We recommend using the binary distribution, because it has way faster startup times and doesn't require you to install Java.
+For most use cases, we recommend using the binary distribution, because it has way faster startup times and doesn't require you to install Java.

+### Performance considerations

+If you are bulk-converting large amounts of RDF data (>>10M triples), you may want to use the JAR build instead of the pre-compiled binary.
+With the JAR, your JVM will perform just-in-time compilation, resulting in a better optimized code.
+The application will take longer to start, but the overall throughput will be better for large files.

+For maximum performance, we recommend using a recent JVM (e.g., GraalVM or OpenJDK).
+In some cases we saw up to 4x better throughput when running the JAR with GraalVM 24 in JIT mode, as compared to the pre-compiled binary.

 ## GitHub Action

 If you're using `jelly-cli` in your GitHub Action CI/CD workflows, consider using the `jelly-rdf/setup-cli` action ([Marketplace link](https://github.com/marketplace/actions/setup-jelly-cli)).
 The action will automatically download and install the appropriate binary.
 Simply run the action before `jelly-cli` usage:

 ```